 Deepbridge Technology Growth EIS

 The Deepbridge Technology Growth EIS fund focuses on three key technology areas: medical, energy and resource efficiency, and business enterprise.
 It has a dedicated technology investment team.

 Read important documents and then apply

 - Technology-focused EIS fund

 - Targets portfolio of 5 to 15 investee companies, minimum £3,000 per company (not guaranteed)

 - 0% initial charge through Wealth Club (normally 2.5%, non advised)

 - Minimum investment £10,000, you can apply online

 Deepbridge Capital LLP (“Deepbridge”) was set up in 2010 by Ian Warwick.
 Initially, he intended to launch an unquoted growth technology fund.
 However, when the EIS rules changed to allow investments of up to £5 million in an individual company, he considered EIS more appropriate.
-The Deepbridge Technology Growth EIS fund, its first EIS fund, launched in 2012 and has raised over £91 million to date (April 2021).
+The Deepbridge Technology Growth EIS fund, its first EIS fund, launched in 2012 and has since invested nearly £100 million.

 Ian has had a varied career: he was in the Royal Navy, then an oil engineer in Houston and worked for one of the biggest printer companies before settling on technology start-ups in New York.
 When he founded Deepbridge, he hadn’t managed money before but he and his founding partners all had experience in technology and in floating businesses.

-The investment team is split between the life sciences team and the technology team.
+The investment team is split between separate life sciences and technology teams.
 The latter, which is responsible for the Technology Growth EIS, is headed up by Adrian Neilan, Chief Operating Officer.
 Adrian joined the business in November 2019, having held previous roles as IT Director at Hewlett Packard, CEO of Irish Greyhound Board, and Commercial Director of Trinity College Dublin.
 Adrian heads a team of three: one associate director, one analyst, and one technical partner.
 Further support is provided by the Supervisory Investment Committee, made up of four independent experts and one member of Deepbridge’s executive management team.